Loving the questions, keep them coming

 Current JobPostdoctoral Research Fellow

 Favourite thing to do in my job: Science writing, communication and developing new ideas.

-I love simple life, science and especially plant sciences.
+About Me: I love simple life, science and especially plant sciences.

 I am originally from Nepal.
 I completed most of my studies in London then came to Leeds to do my PhD, and have stayed here since.